File the FAFSA

 - File the FAFSA as soon as possible after October 1, but no later than March 1.

-Financial aid for the 2018 summer semester is no longer available.
-The summer aid application for 2019-2020 will be available in April 2019.
 Students enrolled in summer classes may be eligible for limited financial aid, depending on the number of credits in which they are enrolled.
-For additional information regarding summer financial aid, please read the 2018-2019 Summer Financial Aid Application instructions.
+For additional information regarding summer financial aid, please read the 2019-2020 Summer Financial Aid Application instructions.
 If you would like to apply for summer aid, you must complete the application and submit it to the Financial Aid Office.